Giants vs. Pirates MLB Betting Odds, Trends & Prediction

 Giants vs. Pirates: Public Bettors Siding with San Francisco

-As of this writing, our MLB Public Betting Page shows that 63% of bets are on the Giants’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 60% of bets are on the Pirates’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Giants vs. Pirates MLB Betting Trends

-Over/Under has gone UNDER in 4 of Pittsburgh’s last 5 games against San Francisco

-The total has gone OVER in 5 of Pittsburgh’s last 7 games at home

-The total has gone UNDER in 10 of San Francisco’s last 14 games when playing on the road against Pittsburgh
+Pirates are 2-6 SU in their last 8 games when playing at home against San Francisco

 Giants vs. Pirates MLB BETTING PREDICTION